 Look!
 It's a bird!
 It's a plane!
 It's an object list!

 WARNING: Remember that a vertical line (one where both points' X-coordinates are the same) has no slope.
 The computer will give you a bad answer if it tries to divide by zero, so make sure your program checks for that before telling it to divide by (X2 - X1); the computer will have to make a decision about whether it can do the division before actually doing it.
 If your answer is "NaN" or "Infinity" or "-Infinity" then you're doing it wrong.
+Do not allow the computer to divide by zero, even if VB translates the answer into something it can understand.

 Here's sample data and answers that you should get: